About Zena

 To support the authors I love, I started posting reviews of my 4 and 5-star reads on Audible, Amazon, BookBub, Goodreads, and StoryGraph.
 I’m also deep in the trenches of BookTok, Instagram, Discord, and Facebook Groups.

-I currently help moderate In My Omegaverse Era, a 7,500-member Facebook group owned/run by Molly of Molly’s Booklist.
+I currently help moderate In My Omegaverse Era, a 7,600-member Facebook group owned/run by Molly of Molly’s Booklist.
 On a regular Tuesday, we see about 5 new member requests, 15 fresh posts, and 150+ comments.
 I jump in with at least 5 of my own comments a day, mostly book recs.

 In addition to that, I’m a member of 45 other romance-focused Facebook groups and pages.
-My favorites are Plots and Knots (WanderLust PA Services), Jillian West’s Reader Group (Jillian West, Author) and Dirty Bad Boom Boom Room (Dirty Bad Bloggers)

-Also worth a mention: I’m the lead admin for Girls Who Hike TX, a Facebook group with 48,000+ members.
+Also worth a mention: I’m the lead admin for Girls Who Hike TX, a Facebook group with 50,000+ members.
 Different niche, same energy—community care, strong recs, and helping people find what they love.

 -